shaktimann/TestAddressBook/DevOps.md

 ## CD pipeline -  Workflow

 For continuous delivery, we have broken down the workflow into two components:
-- i.
-Deployment of the application.
+- Deployment of the application.
-- ii.
-Deployment of a DB instance as per the team's requirements.
+- Deployment of a DB instance as per team's requirements.

 To prepare for future implementation regarding Continuous Delivery, we identified some avenues for exploration.
-As we do not have access to the class Azure resources, we have not delved into exploration yet.
+As we did not have access to the class Azure resources, we couldn't develop a POC.

 With regards to deploying containers, we have found three relevant ways:
 1. *Docker-Azure Integration.* Allows us to use Docker CLI or VSCode extensions to deploy containers with native Docker commands to Azure Container Instances (ACI)